verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 Upgrading an existing Verrazzano installation is a two-step process:

-* Upgrade the Verrazzano platform operator to the [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/) to which you want to upgrade.
+* Update the Verrazzano platform operator to the [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/) to which you want to upgrade.
-* Update the Verrazzano installation.
+* Upgrade the Verrazzano installation.

-### Upgrade the Verrazzano platform operator
+### Update the Verrazzano platform operator
-In order to upgrade an existing Verrazzano installation, you must first upgrade the [Verrazzano platform operator](https://github.com/verrazzano/verrazzano).
+In order to upgrade an existing Verrazzano installation, you must first update the [Verrazzano platform operator](https://github.com/verrazzano/verrazzano).

-1. Upgrade the Verrazzano platform operator.
+1. Update the Verrazzano platform operator.

    **NOTE:** If you are using a private container registry, then to update the platform operator, follow the instructions at [Use a Private Registry]({{< relref "/docs/setup/private-registry/private-registry.md" >}}).

-   To upgrade to the latest version:
+   To update to the latest version:

    ```
    $ kubectl apply -f {{<release_asset_url operator.yaml>}}
    ```

-   To upgrade to a specific version, where `<version>` is the desired version:
+   To update to a specific version, where `<version>` is the desired version:

    ```
    $ kubectl apply -f https://github.com/verrazzano/verrazzano/releases/download/<version>/operator.yaml